-REPORT TO STUDENT LIFE
+REPORT TO STUDENT LIFE & CAMPUS SAFETY

-Anyone can report any instances of sexual violence to Student Life at the Fowler Student Center, 3500 SW 119th St., or at (405) 692-3242.
+Anyone can report any instances of sexual violence to Director of Student Life, Conduct and Safety located in Fozard Hall, 3500 SW 119th St., or at (405) 692-3242.
 A complaint should be filed as soon as possible, preferably within 180 calendar days of the incident.
 If either the victim or the accused is a student, the incident will be addressed through the Student Life conduct process once a complaint is filed.